May 19, 2012 Topics: Instantious hot water heaters; Roof membr...

 Earnie from Vancouver wants to know how can you predict the failure of your hot water tank before it fails.

 That is not an easy one Earnie.
-There are many signs that will indicate that you need to do some maintenance work on the tank, whether it is an electric or gas tank.
+There are many signs that will indicate that you need to change the tank or at least do some maintenance work to keep it running, whether it is an electric or gas tank.

-There are some cases where lack of hot water is caused by a failed dip tube.
+There are some cases where lack of hot water is caused by a failed dip tube, often accompanied by little white beads coming out of the hot water faucet.
 Look up the keyword Hot Water Tank and locate the entry about "degenerating dip tubes" for details on this problem.

 You can also turn off the water, turn off the power or gas, drain out a few litres of water out of the tank and then unscrew the Anode rod (check the photo).
 This rod will slowly disappear if you have water that could possibly corrode the tank itself, it is a sacrificial rod that attracts the corroding materials to itself to protect the tank.
 If this rod has been reduced from its original 3/4 of an inch diameter to less than 1/2 of an inch, it needs to be replaced.
 If it is totally gone, your tank is probably in the process of corroding.